thruthesky/fireflutter/README.md

 * The file names and the class names of the widgets must match.
 * The user widgets are inside `widgets/user` and the file name is in the form of `user.xxxx.dart` or `user.xxxx.dialog.dart`.
 And it goes the same to chat and forum.

+## EmailLoginForm

+Use this widget for creating and logging-in with email/password.
+This widget is designed for test use.

 ## UserDoc